sturchwi/sturch-academic/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a graduate student in the [D'Aloia Lab](http://www.cassidydaloia.com/) at the University of New Brunswick.
-For my graduate work I will be investigating the population genetic structure of Waved whelk (*Buccinum undatum*) in the Bay of Fundy.
+For my graduate work I will be investigating the population genetics of Waved whelk (*Buccinum undatum*) in the Bay of Fundy.

 Apart from science, I spend a lot of time outside.
 Like many budding naturalists, I've idealized the concept of experiencing untouched, pristine nature from a young age, leading me to having a slur of hobbies that get me closer to this "ideal".
 When I can get a hold of the (sometimes expensive) equipment you can find me kayaking, rock climbing, or backpacking.